seanhulseman/FM-Broadcast-Landscape/README.md

 ## Project Status

-As of January 30th, 2024, the project is still in its early stages and is a work in progress.
-Updates will be made to this README.md and the project repository as more progress is achieved.
+As of January 31st, 2024: Started outlining a project to leverage the FM Landscape for targeted political messaging in key voting areas (precinct, city, county), aiming to reach populations difficult or even resistant to engage through conventional methods.
+Project in early stages, with potential for promising application of data.
+Updates to README.md and project repository will be added here as progress continues.

 ## Features